Best in business: exceptional Māori leaders honoured

 28 October 2022

-The sold-out Aotearoa Māori Business Leaders Awards celebrated some of the country's best and brightest entrepreneurs and innovators this week.
+The sold-out Aotearoa Māori Business Leaders Awards celebrated some of the country's best and brightest entrepreneurs and innovators.

-Tears, tunes, te reo Māori and outstanding talents were shed, sung, embraced and honoured at the 2022 Māori Business Leaders Awards last night.
+Tears, tunes, te reo Māori and outstanding talents were shed, sung, embraced and honoured at the 2022 Māori Business Leaders Awards.

 Teenage CEO Georgia Latu (Kai Tahu, Ngāpuhi) received the Young Māori Business Leader Award for her enthusiasm, imagination, hard work and drive to launch and run Pōtiki Poi, the world's largest poi manufacturing business.

 On accepting her award, the 16-year-old entrepreneur sang in te reo Māori, and as tears came into her eyes, several people in the 400-strong audience called out words of encouragement.
 The packed venue in the Auckland War Memorial Museum Tāmaki Paenga Hira then fell silent as attendees listened to Georgia's heartfelt speech in which she thanked her whānau and honoured the memory of one of her closest friends who recently passed away.

 Seven other awards were presented on the evening, which the Waipapa Taumata Rau Business School put on to celebrate outstanding Māori excellence and success in business.